-The complexity of the laws and standards governing the financial services industry requires a legal team with the expertise and experience to develop compliant business solutions.
+The complexity of the laws and standards governing the financial services industry requires a legal team with deep expertise and experience to develop compliant business solutions.

-Not only does Hall & Wilcox’s experience cover our clients’ regulatory and licensing obligations, we also explore the applicable professional standards and compliance requirements.
+Hall & Wilcox’s experience covers our clients’ regulatory and licensing obligations.
+Importantly, we also explore the applicable professional standards and compliance requirements.
 While often overlooked, we understand their impact on all areas of our clients’ operations and the role they play in business protection.
-Our clients value this proactive approach and our systems are designed to ensure that they meet the strict regulatory and licensing requirements.
+We help address this issue using Smarter Law systems that are designed to meet the strict regulatory and licensing requirements.

 We advise on the full range of financial services regulation and licensing issues, including:

 - disclosure document preparation and review including PDS, SOAs and FSGs

 - key regulatory regimes including the Corporations Act, the Superannuation Industry (Supervision) Act, the Income Tax Assessments Act(s), and the Competition & Consumer Act

 - compliance programs and plans within the framework of AS3806, including systems for monitoring, measurement and reporting